itsmng/wiki-backup/docs/plugins/ocsinventoryng-plugin.md

 * `Import IpDiscover non-inventoried equipments` : imports only the non-inventoried equipments from OCS as Network Equipment with `OCSNG - Non-Inventoried` status in ITSM-NG.
 * `Import IpDiscover identified equipments` : imports only the identified equipments from OCS.
 If no configuration has been entered for the OCS types (see `IpDiscover Identified Equipment configurations`) then they will be inventoried as Network Equipment with the status `OCSNG - Identified` in ITSM-NG.
-* `Import all IpDiscover equipments` : imports all types of ipdiscover equipment combined from OCS in ITSM-NG.
+* `Import all IpDiscover equipments` : imports all types of IpDiscover equipment combined from OCS in ITSM-NG.
 * `Synchronize IpDiscover equipments already imported` : synchronizes the imported equipments if necessary.
 * `Synchronize IpDiscover equipments already imported (force)` : force the synchronization of all imported equipments.